 Neill Coleman is a leader in deploying philanthropy, partnerships, and persuasion to drive social change.
-As the Founder and Principal of Mission Magnified Consulting, working with social-purpose organizations and companies to achieve their goals through philanthropy, partnerships and communications.
-Neill has shaped and implemented social change strategies in foundations, government, the private sector and non-profits.
-He believes in, and has demonstrated, the power of cross-sector collaboration to achieve impact.
+As the Founder and Principal of Mission Magnified Consulting he has a track-record of creating strategies, building organizations, and inspiring people towards meaningful impact.
+He believes in, and has demonstrated, the power of cross-sector collaboration.
 Mission Magnified clients include The Rockefeller Foundation, The Oak Foundation, The Conrad N. Hilton Foundation, Slum Dwellers International, the Network of European Foundations and Trinity Church Wall Street.

-Neill currently serves as the Executive Director of Trinity Church Wall Street Philanthropies.
-Trinity Church is an inclusive Episcopal parish with a commitment to social justice.
-Trinity’s philanthropic initiatives focus on housing & homelessness and racial justice in New York City; and building leadership and financial capacity in the Anglican church globally.
-Neill developed a strategic direction for an expansion of Trinity's grant-making from $10 million to $46 million a year over three years.
+Neill served for five years as the Executive Director of Trinity Church Wall Street Philanthropies.
+Neill developed a strategic direction for an expansion of Trinity's grant-making from $10 million to $57 million a year focused on housing & homelessness and racial justice in New York City; and building leadership and financial capacity in the Anglican church globally.
 In 2021 Neill was named to the Crain's New York Notable in Nonprofits and Philanthropy list and the City & State Pride Power 100.